neumino/neumino.github.io/movies.md

-### G-Loc
+### Fatima
-*Released on 2020-08-11, vote average 6.8*
+*Released on 2020-08-13, vote average 2*

-With Earth virtually destroyed, Bran Marshall flees to Rhea, a nearby planet now hostile towards &#34;Earthers&#34;.
-Escaping onto a Rhean supply ship, he finds the crew slaughtered, with the only survivor a female warrior named Ohsha.
-As the two try to kill one another, the ship is damaged by meteorites.
-Bran and Ohsha must join forces to salvage the craft before it impacts the planet below — and the humans that live there.
+In 1917, outside the parish of Fátima, Portugal, a 10-year-old girl and her two younger cousins witness multiple visitations of the Virgin Mary, who tells them that only prayer and suffering will bring an end to World War I.  As secularist government officials and Church leaders try to force the children to recant their story, word of the sighting spreads across the country, inspiring religious pilgrims to flock to the site in hopes of witnessing a miracle..

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/8hG6oX5BNaw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/pJ5T5rVBGHA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>